effortlesscoding/react-home-task/README.md

 # How to run this application

 Go to server/ and follow their Readme.md.
+The original JS file was translated to Typescript so modify it as you wish.

 Then, go to client/ and follow their Readme.md.